-Rajasthan Panchayat Election Results 2020: Counting of votes underway
+Rajasthan Panchayat Election Results 2020: Congress leads BJP

+Jaipur, Dec 08: The Congress is leading in the Rajasthan Panchayat elections.
+The Congress has won 82 of the 153 panchayats samiti member seats, while the BJP has won 56.

-Jaipur, Dec 08: The counting of votes polled in all four phases of panchayat samiti and zila parishad members' elections is underway in Rajasthan on Tuesday.
+The counting of votes polled in all four phases of panchayat samiti and zila parishad members' elections got underway in Rajasthan on Tuesday.
 The counting began at 21 district headquarters, according to the state election commission's spokesperson.

 The polling to elect a total of 636 zila parishad members and 4371 panchayat samiti members were held in four phases in 21 districts of Ajmer, Banswara, Barmer, Bhilwara, Bikaner, Bundi, Chittorgarh, Churu, Dungarpur, Hanumangarh, Jaisalmer, Jalore, Jhalawar, Jhunjhunu, Nagaur, Pali, Pratapgarh, Rajsamand, Sikar, Tonk and Udaipur.